Post-Traumatic Stress Disorder (PTSD)

 - Sudden or unexpected death of a partner, friend or family member

 - Diagnosis of a life-threatening illness

-HOW PTSD AFFECTS DAILY FUNCTIONING
+HOW PTSD AFFECTS DAILY FUNCTIONINGBack to top

 For someone with PTSD, mentally reliving an event can be as traumatic as the actual event.